Get 50% off your first two months of accountancy heaven!

 Freelancers have to deal with unfounded stereotypes an awful lot, whether that’s always being on holiday, working in pyjamas, or not being good enough for a ‘real’ job.
 But one that (for the most part) appears to have at least a shred of truth to it is the well-documented love affair between freelancers and coffee.

 I know, I know, caffeine is the most popular drug in the world.
 Saying that freelancers enjoy it is as much of a bombshell as telling you they’re all big fans of eating, sleeping or breathing.
-But the relationship between the freelancer and their beloved java is a special one worth exploring.
+But the relationship between the freelancer and their beloved java is a special one worth exploring – and perhaps with many full-time workers working from home during the pandemic, many will be joining the club.

 So, how and why do so many freelancers end up turning into obsessed coffee lovers?
 Let’s count the ways.

 Whether you’re meeting with a potential client or just looking to get out of your messy house, you’re probably going to need somewhere with a table, wi-fi and some refreshments.
-Most pubs don’t tend to open until around midday, and don’t really house the type of atmosphere suitable for someone trying to knuckle down.
+Most pubs don’t tend to open until around midday (in a non-COVID world, obviously!) and don’t really house the type of atmosphere suitable for someone trying to knuckle down.

 The gentle clutter of crockery and light murmur of conversation at a café or coffee shop provides an ideal soundtrack for concentration, as illustrated by the website rainycafe.com – which allows you to replicate the relaxing background noise in your earphones.
 As quoted on the page, according to an Oxford University study: